nickobard/University/2.Semester/DBS/Semestral Work/README.md

 not only record everything but also increase the success and profitability of his business and ensure a better future for his children.

 The main source of income comes from visits by brave adventurers.
-The famous (i.e., cursed!) demon wants to record each visit, how many adventurers came, their class, level, race (the value of the soul depends on this!!!), type of death ( whether the goddess of luck smiled at them or us, which according to the latest statistics, she almost always does).
+The famous (cursed!) demon wants to record each visit, how many adventurers came, their class, level, race (the value of the soul depends on this!!!), type of death ( whether the goddess of luck smiled at them or us, which according to the latest statistics, she almost always does).
 If the adventurer survived, we must record if they carried any treasure with them, which we must then buy back.
 But more on